Mad-ness/howto-pages/FreeBSD-11-FreeIPA-Client.md

     cp -r /var/db/ports/* /usr/local/etc/poudriere.d/freeipa_11-0x64-options

-Actually last step is not necessary since initial values will be filled when lanch next command:
+Actually last step is not necessary since initial values will be configured later.

-    poudriere options -j freeipa_11-0x64 -p RELEASE -f /usr/local/etc/poudriere.d/port-list

-configure the packages with the options as below:

-    bind99: DLZ_LDAP, GSSAPI_MIT
-    opeldap-sasl-client: FETCH, GSSAPI
-    krb5: DNS_FOR_REALM, LDAP
-    sssd: SMB
-    sudo: SSSD

-for other packages either leave the option values as is or set them respectively as above.

 ### Making ports sudo-sssd and sssd-smb4

 Besides standard packages we need to separate the sudo port and a port which is built with sssd support and same thing for sssd package built with SMB support.
 SMB option is required to add IPA support in sssd.
 These packages will call sudo-sssd and sssd-smb4, such names are given to avoid conflicts with standard packages assembled without required options.
 But there is an disadvantage of such approarch - the new ports should be supported by you.

+In the two below subsections are created two additional ports but not needed to create separate ports for other modified packages because they are not installed directly but installed as depedencies.
+So in further you will have a choice to install standard packages from regular FreeBSD repository or with supporting special options from our repository.

-## Make sudo-sssd port
+#### Make sudo-sssd port

 Duplicate sudo port package to sudo-sssd: